dmbaturin/ocaml-tsort/README.md

 Sometimes cycles are fine.
 In this case you can use `Tsort.sort_strongly_connected_components` to split your graph into strongly connected components and sort its condensation.

-Contrived example: you want to line up the Addams family so that children come after parents, but spouse and sibling pairs are not separated.
+Contrived example: suppose you want to line up the [Addams family](https://en.wikipedia.org/wiki/The_Addams_Family) so that children come after parents, but spouse and sibling pairs are not separated.

 ```
 Tsort.sort_strongly_connected_components [